WillNilges/inkpath/HACKING/README.md

 # Thanks for contributing :)

+You'll need to statically compile and install OpenCV (see `HACKING/build-opencv.sh`), then install Xournalpp using your package manager of choice (or compile from source).

+When you run `make lua-plugin`, it will compile inkpath and place `inkpath.so` in the ImageTranscription directory.`make install` will copy that directory to your Xournalpp plugins folder, and Inkpath will be installed.
+You can then use it from the 'Plugins' menu from within Xournalpp.

 ## Setting up the development environment

 This guide will walk you through everything you need to work on this project, including building OpenCV and Xournalpp.